7 Questions You Have About "Too Hot To Handle," Answered By Rhonda & Francesca

+Caution!
+This article contains spoilers for series one of Too Hot To Handle.

-I’m not gonna say Netflix knew a quarantine was coming, but I will say their new show about people who can’t touch each other is extremely prescient.
-Too Hot To Handle follows in the footsteps of The Circle and Love Is Blind as part of the new take-away-one-important-aspect-of-dating reality show formula , but to the extreme.
-Arriving on a beach in Mexico, the cast of tanned and ripped singles are ready to mingle, until a sentient AI speaker named Lana drops a bomb: They can’t have sex.
+I’m not gonna say Netflix knew a quarantine was coming, but I will say their new show about people who can’t touch each other is extremely convenient.
+Too Hot To Handle follows in the footsteps of The Circle and Love Is Blind as part of the new take-away-one-important-aspect-of-dating reality show formula, but to the extreme.
+Arriving on a beach in Mexico, the cast of tanned and ripped singles are ready to mingle, until a sentient AI speaker named Lana drops a horrifying rule: they can’t have sex.
 In fact, they can’t do anything close to it.
-Kissing, masturbating, and all other types of physical intimacy are banned, and will automatically subtract serious money from the $100,000 pot one lucky person (or couple) is hoping to win at the end of the experiment.
+Kissing, masturbating, and all other types of physical intimacy are banned, and will automatically subtract serious money from the $100,000 (just under £80,000) pot one lucky person (or couple) is hoping to win at the end of the experiment.
 Let the games begin — but not that kind.

 Advertisement